 This unisex shoe from K-Swiss features a padded collar and a cushioned footbed that provides excellent in-step comfort.
 It features the traditional lace-up closure and low-top styling, which makes for easier putting on and off.
-The K-Swiss Bridgeport II is available in Medium width with sizes ranging from men's 6 to 14.
+The K-Swiss Bridgeport II is available in men’s sizes.
 Ladies who want to own a pair should go 1.5 sizes down from their regular shoe size.

 Armed with the classic tennis charm, the K-Swiss Bridgeport II exhibits a sleek style that mixes elegance and athleticism in one harmonious concoction.
 Let the kick’s straightforward yet stylish design elevate your outfit into a sharp and fuss-free number.
 Its canvas upper bathed in subdued hues would look right at home with summer staples such as shorts and sleeveless tops.
 The men could pair it with an equally dapper outfit by going for a pair of chinos and a polo shirt, while the ladies could make it more feminine by opting for skirts or flowy dresses.